Draw on Liquidity (DOL) in ICT; Buy & Sell-Side DOL

 More precise entries

-Requires advanced knowledge and experience in liquidity analysis
+Requires high expertise in liquidity analysis

-Reduced slippage risk
+Reduced slippage (Slippage) risk

-Possibility of fake breakouts
+Possibility of false breaks

-Trading with liquidity flow
+Trading in the direction of the liquidity flow

 Improved trade timing